 … as well as possibly machine learning, marketing, legal, financial, and other experts.

 The number and skill level of the people working on your project also impact both components of SaaS budget calculation.
 Three programmers can normally do more work than two people during the same period.
-The more qualified a programmer is, the faster they work and deliver the required features.
-The devs’ experience in building SaaS apps for a particular industry will also accelerate the process.

 On the other hand, senior developers’ hourly rates are higher than junior developers, and the more people on the team, the bigger your payroll.